mahykari/dots_boxes/README.md

 ## Notes

-This project was assigned as part of the Operating Systems course at University of Tehran, Fall 2020.
+1. This project was assigned as part of the Operating Systems course at University of Tehran, Fall 2020.
+2. As a consequence, everything in this project is implemented in pure C!